 According to CBS News, Americans typically pay an average of $104 per month in water and wastewater bills, an increase of over 30% in less than a decade.

-Yet cutting costs is only one reason why many eco-friendly gardeners are turning to rain barrels to help them reduce water waste.
+Yet cutting costs is only one reason why many eco-friendly gardeners are turning to high quality rain barrels to help them reduce water waste.

 Plants and wildlife need our natural water sources to survive, so the more we draw away to keep our lawns looking green, the less there is to protect Earth’s delicate ecosystem.